 Lady Gaga as Patrizia is the main star of this movie who is playing the role of assassinator of her ex-husband and grandson of Gucci fashion founder, Guccio Gucci.
 The film is scheduled to release in Cinemas on 24 November 2021 but where can you watch it at home?

 House of Gucci is not available to watch on Netflix right now but there are some similar crime documentary movies as Making a Murderer, The Staircase, Abducted in Plain Sight, Team Foxcatcher, American Murder: The Family Next Door, The Fear of 13, Amanda Knox, Trial 4 etc.

-Can I watch House of Gucci on Amazon Prime?
+Is House of Gucci on Amazon Prime?

 No, House of Gucci will not be available to stream on Amazon Prime Video after it’s official launch in US cinemas on 24 Nov 2021.
 However, you can enjoy watching similar documentaries like Dear Zachary: A Letter To A Son About His Father, Buzzfeed Unsolved: True Crime, H.H.
 Holmes: America’s First Serial Killer, The Perfect Victim, Becoming Evil: Serial Killers, I Don’t Like Mondays, etc.